 Mac Isaac posted about voting for Trump on Facebook in 2016.
 He wrote in a November 9, 2019, post, a day after Trump’s victory, “So, I decided to go on Facebook today for the first time in a while.
 Apparently, I am an a******, stupid, racist, sexist, and a d*** that hates his country.
 And that’s just from my friends.
 Thank you Facebook for enlightening me.
 Come on people, we are Stronger Together…… What, too soon?”

-The Biden campaign has denied the details of the report that Mac Isaac claims stems from him finding Hunter Biden’s computer.
-Campaign spokesman Andrew Bates said in a statement to Politico, “We have reviewed Joe Biden’s official schedules from the time and no meeting, as alleged by the New York Post, ever took place.”
+The Biden campaign denied the details of the report that Mac Isaac claims stems from him finding Hunter Biden’s computer.
+Campaign spokesman Andrew Bates said in a statement to Politico in October 2020, “We have reviewed Joe Biden’s official schedules from the time and no meeting, as alleged by the New York Post, ever took place.”

 Bates added, “Investigations by the press, during impeachment, and even by two Republican-led Senate committees whose work was decried as ‘not legitimate’ and political by a GOP colleague have all reached the same conclusion: that Joe Biden carried out official U.S. policy toward Ukraine and engaged in no wrongdoing.
 Trump administration officials have attested to these facts under oath.”
 Bates told Politico that The Post never asked the campaign for comment, and “never asked the Biden campaign about the critical elements of this story.
 They certainly never raised that Rudy Giuliani — whose discredited conspiracy theories and alliance with figures connected to Russian intelligence have been widely reported — claimed to have such materials.”

 4. Mac Isaac Has Owned His Computer Repair Shop Since 2010 & Was Previously a ‘Lead Genius’ at Apple